-- One Page Profiles
+- Pupil Passports

-- Target plan annotations
+- · Learning Plan reviews

-- Record of Interventions
+- Provision reviews

 - Planning

 - Annotated paperwork provided by external agencies.

 Pupil View

 In line with the United Nations Convention on the Rights of the Child (UNCRC), pupils' views are heard and listened to, including the views of children with SEND.
 In addition to continuous dialogue, views are represented through the School Parliament.